KEARNY, N.J. REMAINS GROUND ZERO

-A new fracked gas power plant has been proposed in Kearny to power NJ Transit trains.
+A new fracked gas power plant was been proposed in Kearny to power NJ Transit trains.
 But what about the public health, environmental, and climate change impacts?

 We don’t need another major polluter in our communities!

-Governor Murphy has the power to stop this fracked gas power plant before it can be built.
-Let’s hold him accountable to his promise of a healthier, more prosperous New Jersey powered by 100% renewable energy.
+.
+Let’s hold NJ Transit accountable to their promise of a healthier, more prosperous New Jersey powered by 100% renewable energy.

 The Power Plant

-The NJ TRANSITGRID Project is proposed for Kearny, NJ to provide backup power for NJ Transit.
-This power plant will burn fracked gas 24/7 for decades, emitting over 576,000 tons of greenhouse gases annually. #DONTGASTHEMEADOWLANDS
+The NJ TRANSITGRID Project proposed for Kearny, NJ would have provided backup power for NJ Transit.
+This power plant will have burned fracked gas 24/7 for decades, emitting over 576,000 tons of greenhouse gases annually. #DONTGASTHEMEADOWLANDS

 Constructing a massive power plant on a Superfund site in a flood zone, now protected by a cap covering toxic materials, risks disturbing the cap and allowing toxic materials to leach into the region's water.